sotbike/TB6/README.md

-# TB6
-time series analysis data accompanied by code (outcome: minor complications after robotic vs. open partial nephrectomy)

-R code is included for the implementation of fixed and random effects models in the context of a meta-regression analysis (moderator: year of publication)
+R code for the configuration of a map chart depicting the percentage contribution from each country at the level of patients

 fisrtly place the data file on desktop

 then configure the path to the file through the "read.csv" command

 run the code